stretchr/thru/README.md

   * [thru - v1 - Mac OS X](https://github.com/stretchrcom/thru/blob/master/build/Mac%20OS%20X/v1/thru.zip?raw=true)

-Download the file somewhere nice, and add it to your `PATH` so you can use it in the command line.
+Download the file somewhere nice (like `/usr/bin`), and ensure it is added to your `PATH` so you can use it in the command line.

 ### Build your own